29 Easy Fourth of July Party Ideas for a Seriously Patriotic Gathering

-Juicy watermelon makes a sweet statement for any 4th of July get-together.
+Juicy watermelon hacks can make a sweet statement for any 4th of July party.
 Using stencils and a sharp knife or vegetable peeler, carve festive notes as a celebratory memo.
 Display your assortment of various-shape watermelons on your porch, deck, or even as a fun centerpiece for your snack table.

-A pretty swag adds instant party style.
+A pretty Fourth of July decoration adds instant party style.
 It's a cinch to make: Cut out an equal number of stars from red and blue tagboard (use the first one as a guide for cutting the rest).
 Coat the stars with crafts glue and sprinkle with glitter; let dry.
 Add a grommet for hanging on one point of each star and string onto ribbon.
 Hang the garland to announce that the party starts here.

 Independence Day decorating is easier (and cheaper) than you think!
 To make these flag-inspired pennants, cut paint-chip cards from your local hardware store into triangles.
 Using a hole punch, cut two holes at the top edges of each triangle.
 String together using white ribbon, separating triangles about 1 inch apart.